The preference settings affect all datafiles.

 2. An optional prefix -- consisting of one or more characters to be dialed before the main number.

 3. An optional suffix -- consisting of one or more characters to be dialed after the main number.

 iData Pro has one permanent dialing set, Basic, which cannot be deleted.
 This dialing set does not add either a prefix or a suffix.
 In other words, it just dials the main number.

 Phone Number Bracketing Character

-iData Pro has two ways of identifying a phone number to be dialed.
+iData Pro has three ways of identifying a phone number to be dialed.
 The first, which take priority, is highlighted text.
 If you tell iData to dial the phone, and there is some active highlighted text, that is what iData will send to the modem for dialing.

-If there is no active highlighted text, and if you enabled this preference in the following dialog, iData will start scanning the current record, looking for some text starting and ending with the specified character.
+If there is no active highlighted text, and if you enabled this preference in the following dialog, iData will start scanning the current record, looking for some text starting and ending with the specified character (a "bracket").
 Once you have picked a bracketing character, you can type it before and after phone number.
 This is particularly useful in the Freeform Text Area, where it may be hard to spot a phone number in a large block of text--even if you know that it's there.